 Arrange private shuttle transport from Whitney Portal to Lone Pine

 - Shuttle services, like East Side Sierra Shuttles, offer a variety of options based on your needs.
 Once in Lone Pine, a relatively short and cheap shuttle ride, you can then rent a car, one-way, back to Visalia, utilizing the shuttles to retrieve your car.

 Hire a professional driver to take you, or your car, from one trailhead to the other

-The trail from Crescent Meadow quickly emerges from the Giant forest and then follows a steep canyon alongside the middle fork of the Kaweah River.
-This is, also, where hikers get their first view of the impressive peaks forming the Western Divide, a powerful reminder of what lies ahead.
+The trail from Crescent Meadow quickly climbs through the Hamilton Lakes Basin and then follows a steep canyon alongside the middle fork of the Kaweah River.
+This is also where hikers get their first view of the impressive peaks forming the Western Divide, a powerful reminder of what lies ahead.

 From here, the trail begins its 4,000 ft descent to the Kern River below.
 Before reaching the Kern River Canyon, however, hikers will travel past Big Arroyo and onto the Chagoopa Plateau.
 Soon thereafter, you will need to make a decision on your preferred route.